Salomons Estate grounds with historic Victorian mansion

 Your guide to historic wedding venues in Kent

 Historic wedding venues are typically buildings of significant age (100+ years) with architectural, cultural, or historical importance.
 They may be listed buildings (Grade I, II*, or II) protected for their heritage value.
-In Kent, this includes medieval castles (Leeds Castle - 900 years), Tudor manor houses (Hever Castle - 13th century), Georgian country houses, and Victorian mansions like Salomons Estate (1829 - 195+ years of history).
+In Kent, this includes medieval castles, Tudor manor houses, Georgian country houses, and manor houses like Salomons Estate (est. 1829 - nearly 200 years of history).
 These venues offer authentic period features, stories, and atmosphere modern buildings cannot replicate.

 Experience 195 Years of History at Salomons Estate